marcpalmer/HORN/reference-implementations/jquery/manual.md

 * node (_Optional_) - A jQuery object or selector to use as the target for binding, *without cloning first*
 * pathStem (_Optional_) - The property path to which the DOM node should be bound.
 The data at this path in the model will be used to populate the target DOM node.
 Alternatively use *data* to pass in data.
-* data (_Optional_) - An object to use as the model to populate the node.
-Use this to populate with data that is not yet in the node. *updateDOM* functionality will not be available, call *bindTo* again instead.
 * id (_Optional_) - The "id" attribute to set on a cloned template DOM node after cloning.
 Any id from the template is necessarily stripped out after cloning as duplicate ids are invalid in the DOM.

 Example: